mccarlosen/laravel-mpdf/readme.md

 Declaration of Mpdf\Mpdf::setLogger(Psr\Log\LoggerInterface $logger) must be compatible with Psr\Log\LoggerAwareInterface::setLogger(Psr\Log\LoggerInterface $logger): void
 ```

 This is because Laravel 9 uses version 3 of `psr/log` by default and mPDF only supports up to 2.0.
-To fix it, run the following steps:
+To fix it, run the following steps ([Video guide](https://youtu.be/GO6yfCVcX5c)):

 - Delete the `composer.lock` file.
 - Install the latest version of mPDF.
 Run `composer require mpdf/mpdf`.